Adyen-for-platform icon

 • Merchant POS Report role

-Webhooks Subscribe to standard webhooks if you want to use DCC for pre-authorization and authorization adjustment.
+Webhooks Subscribe to standard webhooks if you want to use DCC for authorization adjustment.
 To get notified about status changes to the resulting payment, subscribe to the following webhooks:

 Limitations Availability: Feature support:

-• It is not possible to combine Dynamic Currency Conversion with Surcharge.
+• It is not allowed to apply a surcharge and Dynamic Currency Conversion to the same transaction.

 • DCC is not supported for offline POS transactions.

 • If DCC is enabled for even one store in your platform, all standalone terminals automatically start supporting DCC, regardless of their linked store.
-This does not apply to terminals on version V_120, or V122 and upwards.
+This does not apply to terminals on version 1.120, or 1.122 and later.

 Setup steps Before you begin: